3I/ATLAS: Alien spacecraft speculation

-On 16 July 2025, astrophysicist Avi Loeb and other researchers of the Initiative for Interstellar Studies published a paper on arXiv speculating that 3I/ATLAS could be an extraterrestrial spacecraft because they believed the object had "anomalous" characteristics, such as having an apparently large size, lack of identifiable chemicals, and an apparently improbable trajectory aligned with the Solar System's ecliptic plane.
-Other astronomers, including Chris Lintott, immediately criticized Loeb's speculation; the science news website Live Science reported that "the overwhelming consensus is that it is a comet," with many researchers "disappointed with the new paper and pointed out that it distracts from the work of other scientists."
-Several astrophysicists, including Scott Manley and David Kipping, have pointed out flaws in Loeb's statistical analysis of 3I/ATLAS's trajectory.
+On 16 July 2025, astrophysicist Avi Loeb and other researchers of the Initiative for Interstellar Studies posted a paper on arXiv speculating that 3I/ATLAS could be an extraterrestrial spacecraft because they believed the object had "anomalous" characteristics, such as having an apparently large size, lack of identifiable chemicals, and an apparently improbable trajectory aligned with the Solar System's ecliptic plane.
+Other astronomers, including Chris Lintott, immediately criticized Loeb's speculation; the science news website Live Science reported that "the overwhelming consensus is that it is a comet", with many researchers "disappointed with the new paper and pointed out that it distracts from the work of other scientists".
+Several astrophysicists, including Scott Manley and David Kipping, promptly pointed out flaws in Loeb's statistical analysis of 3I/ATLAS's trajectory.
 Darryl Seligman, who led the first published study on 3I/ATLAS, stated that "there have been numerous telescopic observations of 3I/ATLAS demonstrating that it's displaying classical signatures of cometary activity."
 Seligman further elaborated that chemicals in 3I/ATLAS may not be detectable yet since the object was still far away from the Sun.
 JWST has since confirmed that 3I/ATLAS is outgassing CO_{2}, water, and CO.

 On 31 July to 1 August, the Swift Observatory found tentative evidence for water vapor and OH.
 Cyanide gas (CN) and atomic nickel vapor were detected by the VLT on 14 August 2025 and 20 July 2025 respectively.
 These substances are commonly found in comets.

-Loeb has previously suggested that 1I/ʻOumuamua and other interstellar objects including the possibly interstellar meteor CNEOS 2014-01-08 could be extraterrestrial spacecraft, for which he was also criticized by many researchers.
-While Loeb has written in his blog that "the most likely outcome will be that 3I/ATLAS is a completely natural interstellar object, probably a comet," he defended his hypothesis as an "interesting exercise in its own right, and is fun to explore, irrespective of its likely validity."
+Loeb previously suggested that 1I/ʻOumuamua and other interstellar objects including the possibly interstellar meteor CNEOS 2014-01-08 could be extraterrestrial spacecraft, for which he was also criticized by many researchers.
+While Loeb has written in his blog that "the most likely outcome will be that 3I/ATLAS is a completely natural interstellar object, probably a comet," he defended his hypothesis as an "interesting exercise in its own right, and is fun to explore, irrespective of its likely validity".
 Astronomer Samantha Lawler highlighted that "while it is important to remain open-minded about any 'testable prediction', the new paper [by Loeb et al.] pushes this sentiment to the limit."
 Lawler further said that extraordinary claims require extraordinary evidence, while "the evidence presented [by Loeb et al.] is absolutely not extraordinary."